-In this paper, we study the novel problem of two-way relationship prediction in social networks.
-We formally define the problem and propose a Triad Factor Graph (TriFG) model, which incorporates social theories into a semi-supervised learning model.
+In this article, we study the novel problem of predicting reciprocity and triadic closure in social networks.
+We formally define the two subproblems and propose a Triad Factor Graph (TriFG) model, which incorporates social theories into a semisupervised learning model.
 We evaluate the proposed model on a large Twitter network.
-We show the proposed factor graph model can significantly improve the performance (+22%-+27% by F1-Measure) for two-way relationship prediction comparing with several alternative methods.
+We show that with the proposed factor graph model it is possible to accurately infer 90% of reciprocal relationships in a dynamic network.
+We also demonstrate that the proposed model significantly improves the performance (+22%-27% by F1-measure) for triadic closure prediction comparing with several alternative methods.
 Our study also reveals several interesting phenomena.

-The general problem of reciprocal relationship prediction represents a new and interesting research direction in social network analysis.
+The general problem of understanding the structure of networks represents a novel research direction in social network analysis.
 There are many potential future directions of this work.
-First, some other social theories can be further explored and validated for reciprocal relationship prediction.
+First, what are the fundamental differences of the structure between different networks?
+Can we classify the networks into different categories?
+Second, some other social theories can be further explored and validated for reciprocal relationship prediction.
 Looking farther ahead, it is also interesting to develop a real friend suggestion system based on the proposed method.
-We can validate the proposed method based on user feedbacks.
-We can also further study theoretical methodologies for improving the predictive performance by incorporating user interactions.
+We can further study theoretical methodologies for improving the predictive performance by incorporating user interactions.
 Finally, building a theory of why and how users create relationships with each other in different kinds of networks is an intriguing direction for further research.
-Acknowledgements John Hopcroft was partially supported by the U.S. Air Force Office of Scientific Research under Grant FA9550-09-1-0675.
-Jie Tang is supported by the Natural Science Foundation of China (No. 61073073) and Chinese National Key Foundation Research (No. 60933013, No.61035004).
-Tiancheng Lou is supported in part by the National Basic Research Program of China Grant 2007CB807900, 2007CB807901, the National Natural Science Foundation of China Grant 61033001, 61061130540, 61073174.